 A lot of home bakers start baking by following YouTube videos and trial and error.
 But if you are looking to become a commercial home-based baker and serve real customers, then its recommended to attend professional workshops or classes from renowned academies or established top bakers or cake artists.
 Make sure that you have got the right skills to serve better than bakeries.
 If your delivery will not be as per the client's expectations, then it will lead to a loss of goodwill and will hinder your business progression.

 Some of the academies or established professionals you can refer are:

 - Bakedemy, India.
-Started by homebakers.co.in and Anybody Can Bake together - it offers 60-day online only courses to learn everything about home baking, including entrepreneurship skills and digital marketing.
+Started by homebakers.co.in and Anybody Can Bake together - it offers 90-day online only courses to learn everything about home baking, cake decorating including entrepreneurship skills, digital marketing, social media and food photography.
 This will 100% equip you on how to start a bakery business from home in India. - Highly Recommended

 - Lavonne Academy of Baking Science and Pastry Arts, India